Ric Throssell: Army and diplomatic service

-His mother was a founding member of the Communist Party of Australia in 1919, and remained a member for the rest of her life.
-Dodie was never formally a member of the party, but had participated in guerrilla training in the Dandenong Ranges as a member of its youth arm, the Eureka Youth League.

 Due to these associations and the Cold War tensions of the time, Throssell became a person of interest to the Australian Security Intelligence Organisation (ASIO).
 In 1954, the Soviet defector Vladimir Petrov named him as a spy, alleging he had given information to Walter Seddon Clayton (who was later proven to be a Soviet agent with the codename 'KLOD') and he was questioned for a week by the Royal Commission on Espionage, created soon after the Petrov affair.
 The questioning concerned his contact with Russians in Australia, and whether he had told his mother anything about his work.
 The Royal Commission eventually concurred in his vehement denials of any intentional espionage, although it stated that he may have inadvertently let drop classified information to people in the circles in which he moved.
 For example, one of his close friends was Jim Hill (also named by Petrov), brother of the Victorian Communist Party leader Ted Hill, who later broke away to form a Maoist group.

 Although Throssell was officially exonerated, his career was stymied from that point onwards.
 On ASIO's advice he was repeatedly denied access to highly classified documents, and was refused promotion in the then Department of External Affairs.
 In 1955, the Secretary of the Department, Arthur Tange, even wrote to the Solicitor-General asking if there were grounds for having Throssell dismissed from the Public Service; the reply said that "no charge against Throssell could possibly succeed".
 Nevertheless, the smears and suspicion continued unabated and Tange maintained a correspondence with ASIO about Throssell.

 However, he played an important role in administering the Colombo Plan, and in 1962 led the formation of the department's Cultural Relations Branch.

 In 1974, the new departmental head, Alan Renouf, sought to use his influence to have Throssell security cleared to a higher level, but the CIA threatened to cut security ties with the Whitlam government and the plan foundered.